School Science Lessons

 4. The cacao "bean" consists mainly of the embryo's cotyledons and contain

 About 80% of the cells are storage depots of protein and of fat, cocoa

-butter, that will feed the seedling as it germinates
+butter, that will feed the seedling as it germinates and develops.

-animals and microbes from consuming on the seed.
+microbes from consuming on the seed.